squidfunk/mkdocs-material/docs/philosophy.md

 - __Works on all devices__: Serve your documentation with confidence – the
   underlying layout automatically adapts to perfectly fit the available screen estate, no matter the type or size of the viewing device.
+Desktop.
+Tablet.
+Mobile.
+All great.

 - __Made to measure__: Change the colors, fonts, language, icons, logo and much more with a few lines of configuration.
 Material for MkDocs can be easily